patrickgramatowski/habluhablu_gem/README.md

 - Arabic
 - Spanish
 - Hebrew
-- If you want to help me out and add your language, then contact me patrick.gramatowski@gmail.com
+- If you want to help me out and add your language, don't hesitate, I am waiting for You!
 - In progress...

 ### Installation